 Yes, you can.
-Start recording your truth and your reality now by journaling what is happening.
+Journaling combats gaslighting by recording your truth and your reality about what is happening.
 Read up on the different forms of manipulation and observe when the narc is using these on you (for information on this process please read Emotionally unhook yourself & starve the narcissist of supply: Here’s how).

 - the details of what happened during different events

 - what was said by the narc

 - when the event happened (this will help you notice patterns of behavior)